google/libprotobuf-mutator/README.md

 ### Mutation post-processing (experimental)
 Sometimes it's necessary to keep particular values in some fields without which the proto is going to be rejected by fuzzed code.
 E.g. code may expect consistency between some fields or it may use some fields as checksums.
-Such constrains are going to be significant bottleneck for fuzzer even if it's capabale to get acceptable values with time.
+Such constraints are going to be significant bottleneck for fuzzer even if it's capabale to get acceptable values with time.

 PostProcessorRegistration can be used to avoid such issue and guide your fuzzer towards interesing